serokell/blog-posts/typescript-for-haskellers/article.md

 Also, be careful when passing an object with readonly fields to a function because it may be changed inside the function.
 That happens because of information loss.
-Object with the type which includes `readonly` is a subtype of the type without it, and a function argument with more common type knows nothing about its subtype.
+Object with the type which includes `readonly` is a subtype of the type without it.
+When you pass it to the function with more common, in function scope there is no information about its subtype.
 As a result, you should always write proper types of arguments.

 ```typescript